DataCenterSales@armstrongceilings.com | 866.740.2121 | Contact Us

 Improving uneven air flow:

 Uneven cooling efficiency throughout the server room is a common problem that is getting worse due to taller racks, more equipment in each individual rack and high power consumption.
-The best way to avoid this problem and promote real time energy efficiency is to implement at hot aisle/cold aisle configuration.
-Adding in-row cooling solutions is necessary in hotspots.
+The best way to avoid air cooling systems problems and promote real time cool data center energy efficiency is to implement at hot aisle/cold aisle configuration.
+Adding in-row cooling solutions is necessary in hotspots to keep data centers operating efficiently.

 Data Center Resources Cooling Solutions

 Since 2002, our expert team at Data Center Resources has been using their combined 20+ years of data center experience and knowledge to provide the latest technical infrastructure solutions & cooling methods.
 We are committed to using our extensive knowledge of the latest data center solutions to help you keep your data center secure and up to date.
-Contact us today and let’s get together to discuss your company’s data center cooling technologies needs.
+Experience maintenance free cooling.
+Data center managers, Contact us today and let’s get together to discuss your company’s data center cooling technologies needs.

 PrevPreviousWhy Modular Data Centers Are Perfect For Chemical and Engineering Plants